echo3/echo3/README.md

 Details of the latest official releases can be found on the Echo3 GitHub web site at <https://github.com/echo3/echo3>.

-If you want to be stay current with the latest development, we recommend you retrieve the latest version directly out of Git.
+If you want to be stay current with the latest development, we recommend that you retrieve the latest version directly out of Git.
 Details on how to access the public Git repository on GitHub can be found on the official GitHub pages.

 Documentation